James K. Hackett: Life

-James K. Hackett was the son of Clara C. and James Henry Hackett, a comedian and celebrated Falstaff.
+Hackett was the son of Clara C. and James Henry Hackett, a comedian and celebrated Falstaff.
 He was born on Wolfe Island, Ontario, Canada.
 His elderly father died at age 71 when Hackett was just two years old.

 Hackett attended New York's Grammar School 69 and graduated with a B.A. degree from the College of the City of New York in 1891.
 He made his professional debut as an actor in Philadelphia in 1892, as Francois in The Broken Seal.
 In New York later that year, he played opposite Mrs. Potter.
 Later in the decade, he played Romeo to Olga Nethersole's Juliet, and Mercutio to Maude Adams's Juliet.

 After a year on tour, Hackett opened in a theatrical adaptation of Rupert of Hentzau at the Lyceum Theatre in New York City on April 10, 1899, playing King Rudolf and his lookalike Rudolf Rassendyll.

 Hackett played Captain Basil Jennico in the 1900 production of The Pride of Jennico with Bertha Galland in her New York stage debut.

 In 1913, Adolph Zukor lured Hackett from the stage to star in director Edwin Porter's film The Prisoner of Zenda (1913), for a role which Hackett had played in the theater numerous times.
 Since feature films were in their infancy, Hackett was at first reluctant to take the part.
 Zukor tried to convince Hackett in person, and as Neal Gabler writes, "When Hackett came to visit Zukor, he was the very picture of the faded matinee idol.
 He wore a fur-collared coat with frayed sleeves and carried a gold-headed cane".

-On May 2, 1897, he married the actress Mary Mannering, and they had a daughter together, Elise (1904–1974).
+On May 2, 1897, he married the actress Mary Mannering, and they had a daughter together.
 They divorced in 1908.
 In 1911, Hackett remarried to Beatrice Mary Beckley, who appeared with him in his debut film The Prisoner of Zenda for Zukor's Famous Players company.